sportysport74/IER-Pathfinder-Blueprint/README.md

 - **Mass:** 185 tons dry.

 ## Why Open-Source?
 This is frontier physics—12–22% success odds (comparable to Higgs/LIGO pre-run).
 If it works, humanity gets the stars.
 If not, we get quantum batteries and fusion spin-offs worth trillions.
-No gatekeeping: build, test, improve.
+No gatekeeping: build, test, improve.   >>>>    ( update we now are looking at 40-50 succsess odds !) <<<<

 ## Get Involved
 - **Test 1 Funding:** $1.4M needed for Φ-fractal cavity fab (NSF/DOE eligible).
 Donate/simulate here.